 §21-1-9.5 Adjudicatory functions.
 Pursuant to section 92-6, HRS, the exercise by the commission of its adjudicatory functions is not a meeting within the meaning of section 92-2, HRS, and these rules.
-[Eff] (Auth: HRS §§84-31(a)(5), 92-6) (Imp: HRS §§92-2, 92-6)
+[Eff (Auth: HRS §§84-31(a)(5), 92-6) (Imp: HRS §§92-2, 92-6) NOV 2 8 2020 ]

-§21-1-10 Chairperson and vice-chairperson. (a) A chairperson shall be elected [by secret ballot vote] by a majority of all the members to which the commission is entitled, who shall serve for a term of one year or until a successor is elected, with such term to commence on January 1 of each year.
+§21-1-10 Chairperson and vice-chairperson. (a) A chairperson shall be elected by a majority of all the members to which the commission is entitled, who shall serve for a term of one year or until a successor is elected, with such term to commence on January 1 of each year.

-(b) A vice-chairperson, who shall call and chair meetings in the incapacity or absence of the chairperson, shall be elected [by secret ballot vote] by a majority of all the members to which the commission is entitled, and shall serve for a term of one year or until a successor is elected, with such term to commence on January 1 of each year.
-[Eff July 13, 1981; am and comp] (Auth: HRS §84-31(a)(5)) (Imp: HRS §84-21)
+(b) A vice-chairperson, who shall call and chair meetings in the incapacity or absence of the chairperson, shall be elected by a majority of all the members to which the commission is entitled, and shall serve for a term of one year or until a successor is elected, with such term to commence on January 1 of each year.
+[Eff July 13, 1981; am and comp ] (Auth: HRS §84-31(a)(5)) (Imp: HRS §84-21) NOV 2 8 2070

 §21-1-11 Staff. (a) The executive director shall have charge of the commission's official records and shall be responsible for the maintenance and custody of the files and records of the commission, including the papers, transcripts of testimony and exhibits filed in proceedings, the minutes of all actions taken by the commission, and all its rulings, advisory opinions, decisions, rules, and approved forms.
-The executive director [or delegate] shall receive all documents required to be filed with the commission and shall promptly stamp the time and date upon [papers] documents filed with the commission[=], provided that the time and date may be recorded electronically for documents submitted via any electronic filing system.
+The executive director shall receive all documents required to be filed with the commission and shall promptly stamp the time and date upon documents filed with the commission, provided that the time and date may be recorded electronically for documents submitted via any electronic filing system.
 The executive director is responsible for the administration of the office.

 (b) The associate director assists the executive director in administrative matters.
 The associate director shall conduct investigations and prosecute cases as delegated by the executive director.
-In cases where the executive director serves as counsel to the commission or is recused, then the associate director or the associate director's delegate shall conduct or prosecute the case without supervision by the executive director.
+In cases where the executive director serves as counsel to the commission or is recused, then the associate director or the associate director's designee shall conduct or prosecute the case without supervision by the executive director.

 (c) The commission may delegate to the executive director any duties as appropriate to conduct its operations.
-The executive director may delegate to commission staff any duties set forth herein.
-[Eff July 13, 1981; am and comp

-] (Auth: HRS §§84-31(a)(5), 97-6(a)(5)) (Imp: HRS §§84-31, 97-6)
+The executive director may delegate to commission staff any duties.
+[Eff July 13, 1981; am and comp ] (Auth: HRS §§84-31(a)(5), 97-6(a)(5)) (Imp: HRS §§84-31, 97-6) 2 8 2020

-§21-1-12 Operations. (a) The offices of the commission are [in the Kamamalu Building, 250 South King Street,] at 1001 Bishop Street, Suite 970, Honolulu, Hawaii, or such other address where the commission may be located from time to time.
-All communications shall be addressed to the [state ethics] commission at its offices, [unless otherwise specifically directed.] via electronic mail or other electronic means designated by the commission or its staff, or otherwise as directed.
+§21-1-12 Operations. (a) The offices of the commission are at 1001 Bishop Street, Suite 970, Honolulu, Hawaii, or such other address where the commission may be located from time to time.
+All communications shall be addressed to the commission at its offices, via electronic mail or other electronic means designated by the commission or its staff, or otherwise as directed.

 (b) The offices of the commission shall be open from 7:45 a.m. to 4:30 p.m.
-Monday through Friday, except for state holidays[-], unless otherwise directed by the commission or the executive director.
+Monday through Friday, except for state holidays, unless otherwise directed by the commission or the executive director.